 SSDI Approval Rate by Age

-There are 8.2 million recipients of social security disability benefits (SSDI) throughout the country People are twice as likely to collect SSDI at age 50 years as at 40 years and twice as likely at age 60 years as at 50 years, In 2020 around 5.5 million people between 55 and 65 years receive SSDI benefits.
+There are 8.2 million recipients of social security disability benefits (SSDI) throughout the country.
+Compared to age 40, people at and after age 50 are twice as likely to collect SSDI.
+And, compared to people at age 50, people who are 60 are twice as likely to collect SSDI.
+In 2020 around 5.5 million people between 55 and 65 years receive SSDI benefits.

 No one in 2020 was receiving SSDI under the age of 34 years even though almost 50 million were paying SSDI insurance.

 Your Disability Status Depends on Your Ability to Work

 First, the SSA needs to determine if you are considered disabled by its standards.
 The SSA will investigate to discover if your impairment prevents you from substantial gainful activity (SGA.)
 This means the money you can earn working even with your disability.
 If you are capable of SGA even with your impairment, you will not be found to be disabled.

 Severity and Duration of Impairment

 The SSA also looks at the severity and duration of your impairment.
 To be considered severe, your impairment must greatly affect your daily life.
 Additionally, the severity of your condition must be expected to last a year or more.
 Older applicants are simply more likely to have a severe impairment.

 Your impairment will be analyzed to see if your condition meets or equals one of impairment listings in the SSA's Blue Book.
 These are the listings of all illnesses and conditions that would qualify a person to be considered disabled by the SSA and therefore qualify for benefit payments.